scala/docs.scala-lang/_sips/sips/2016-01-11-static-members.md

 since fields are initialized in the order `as written`, similar to how normal fields are initialized.

 The `@static` proposal is similar to `@tailrec` in a sense that it fails compilation in the case where the user did not write code that follows the aforementioned rules.
-These rules exist to enforce the unlikelyhood of an observable difference in semantics if `@static` annotations are dropped;
+These rules exist to enforce the unlikelihood of an observable difference in semantics if `@static` annotations are dropped;
 The restrictions in this SIP make it hard to observe changes in initialization within the same object.
 It is still possible to observe those changes using multiple classes and side effects within initializers: